prem-muthedath/atlas/README.md

 3. Press enter.
 4. You should see THREE things in the output:
 	(a) Total cost of the BOM -- actual and expected values.
-	(b) An indented Text representation of parts in the BOM tree and their computed costs;
+	(b) An indented Textual representation of parts in the BOM tree and their computed costs;
-	(c) An XML representation of parts in the BOM tree and their computed costs;
+	(c) An XML representation of parts in the BOM tree and their computed costs.